Connecting Ambulances Across PNG to One Network

 St John has been tasked by the National Government to establish and manage the National Ambulance Network over the next decade.

-St John is a humanitarian and health care royal charter organisation that specialises in ambulance, prehospital and emergency health care.
+St John is a humanitarian and health care royal charter organization that specializes in ambulance, prehospital and emergency health care.
 St John PNG is a statutory incorporation that has been operating in Papua New Guinea since 1957.

 In 1983, St John began managing ambulance services for the National Government in Port Moresby and other capital cities.